evelinadanielsson/EITA25-project-2/README.md

 * Doctor - Can read and write all in its section and create new ones with in the section
 * Goverment agency - can read and delete all

+---
+To start up the servers and clients
+    ./Server_client_setup.sh